 Paris of postcard-perfect pictures; Paris too of decaying walls, peeling paint and crumbling buildings.
 There is a certain beauty in decay.
-It seems to be telling a story of countless lives that have passed through the city’s walls.
 We recently came across a beautiful photo project by a lovely Parisian lady, Anne-Laure, who seeks out textures, marks, aberrations and flaws on Parisian walls and compiles her images on her Instagram.

 Below, she speaks about her Instagram project documenting the small details on the walls of Paris, what it means to her, her inspirations and other little discoveries in Paris.